maiziezhoulab/LabReadMe/ACCRE Quick Start/Slurm Usage.md

 ### Special Notes for Lio System

-If you are submitting jobs under `/lio/lfs`, you need to **login to the node you are submitting to**
+1. If you are submitting jobs under `/lio/lfs`, you need to **login to the node you are submitting to**.
 For example, if you want to submit a job to maizie2 node (account: cgw_maizie2, partition: cgw-maizie2), and the slurm script is under `/lio/lfs` (or it's subdir), you need to first ssh to maizie2 node, then submit the job.
 Otherwise the job will fail in a few seconds without any error message.
+The reason here may be the write permission issue, slurm will create `.out` and `.err` and this will write to lio system.
+2. Be careful when your job requires **Write** operation under `/lio/lfs`, this can be quite slow especially you are writing a large number of files.

 ## Track Your Jobs